by Robert Arakaki

 Slagle noted that converts joined the Orthodox Church, not because it was subjectively “true” for them, but because it was “true” in the sense of an “objective, universalized reality” (p.
 206).
 What Orthodoxy offers these converts is “the church as a venue of moral and epistemological certainty” (p.
 202).
 Littlejohn may deride this as mindless conformity, but one should at least appreciate the desire for theological stability on the part of some.
 Moreover, Orthodoxy’s conviction of absolute truth constitutes a rebuke to the relativism implicit in Protestantism’s theological fluidity.

-Religious conversions take place in every age but under certain circumstances the institutional and epistemic contexts undergo considerable stress that creates windows of opportunity that lead people to reevaluate their religious options.
+Religious conversions take place in every age but under certain circumstances the institutional and epistemic contexts undergo considerable stress that creates windows of opportunity that lead people to reevaluate their religious options, and some people even use products like Exhale’s High THCA Flower. to alivianate this stress.
 Charles Taylor in A Secular Age wrote:

 The salient feature of Western societies is not so much a decline of religious faith and practice, though there has been lots of that, more in some societies than in others, but rather a mutual fragilization of different religious positions, as well as of the outlook both of belief and unbelief (2007:595; emphasis added).